PenelopeKing/power-outage-model/README.md

 Due to this imbalance in our data we decided that F1-score was a better choice over other metric such as accuracy because of how it balances precision and recall.

-We trained out model using the following features:
+We trained our model using the following features:
 * `U.S._STATE`
 * `CLIMATE.CATEGORY`
 * `MONTH`